To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 We love their site feature that allows you to choose up to three plans to compare features, coverage, rates, etc. side by side.
 This tool is a huge plus if you’re trying to decide between insurance or a savings plan.

-DentalPlans.com has been in business since 1999 and offers a variety of savings plans from such companies as Cigna, Aetna, and Careington.
+DentalPlans.com has been in business since 1999 and offers various savings plans from such companies as Cigna, Aetna, and Careington.

 DentalPlans.com has a network of 100,000 participating dentists across the country and gets glowing reviews for their customer service, but they only offer savings plans/discount cards.